conspir0/12.Trello-app/README.md

 # Trello
->This application was created to plan daily tasks.
+>This application has been created to plan daily tasks.
 Trello is extremely easy to use, so everyone can use it regardless of age.
 Please, check out!

 ## How to use
 * Add and delete columns (button)